 There were a few homeless years when we decided to sell the house, and most everything we owned, and went off to see the world.
 This was an amazing experience and one that we have never regretted, even though it was tough going at times.
 When you are in countries where the only other person that understands English is your spouse and you are with them 24/7, things can get a little tense.
 We survived our travels and are still married!
 I continue to draw on those round the world travel experiences in my art and it affects my outlook on the world, especially now that I have seen a small part of it.
 Even three years spent travelling is not enough time to really see the world.
 I lost count of the number of countries we visited, something on the order of 40-50 and on all of the continents, except Antarctica!

 I did receive some sort of education at the University of Calgary.
 After a number of years of more or less aimlessly taking courses at University, I took stock of the situation and figured out that I had enough credits to graduate with a degree in Biochemistry.
 This happened in 1980.
 After graduation, I realized that I wasn’t very employable, but did manage to find a job working in the Oil Industry.
 After 30 some odd years of doing that, primarily in the area of production accounting and working on related computer systems, I retired.
 I should say semi-retired since I do own and manage an Art School, “Green Palette Arts”.
-We offer classes 3 days a week and have around 40 students enrolled including one children’s class.
+We offer classes 3 days a week and have around 35 students enrolled.